kriswallsmith/FacebookBundle/README.md

 Setting up the JavaScript SDK
 -----------------------------

-A view file (and controller) is included for loading the Facebook JavaScript SDK and initializing it with parameters from your service container.
+A templating helper is included for loading the Facebook JavaScript SDK and initializing it with parameters from your service container.
 To setup the Facebook JavaScript environment, add the following to your layout just after the opening `body` tag:

       <body>
-        <?php $view->actions->output('Kris/FacebookBundle:Default:init') ?>
+        <?php echo $view->facebook->initialize(array('xfbml' => true)) ?>

 If you will be adding XFBML markup to your site you must also declare the namespace, perhaps in the opening `html` tag: